milasudril/texpainter/imgproc/translate_rgba_image.imgproc.md

-# Translate grayscale image
+# Translate RGBA image

-This image processor takes a grayscale image and translates its pixels with a given offset.
+This image processor takes a RGBA image and translates its pixels with a given offset.
 Boundary conditions are set to periodic.
 That is, if a part of the source image would end up outside the image, it will wrap aruond to the opposite edge.

 ## Input ports

-__Input:__ (Grayscale image) Input image
+__Input:__ (RGBA image) Input image

 ## Output ports

-__Output:__ (Grayscale image) Output image
+__Output:__ (RGBA image) Output image

 ## Parameters